 The Coldest Winter Ever by Sister Souljah is classified as urban fiction.
 Our main character, Winter Santiago, who lives in Brooklyn, is the tale of our story.
 She is introduced to this beautiful lifestyle of riches and being well-dressed and popular among her friends.
 Her father is involved in a drug business.

 Eventually, something’s happened, and Winter has to learn how to make it independently.
-It is unique how many barriers and obstacles she would have to overcome and how she becomes this character we ultimately love to hate.
-But she is a character who teaches us valuable lessons, not to take many things for granted, and everything you have can be taken away from you quickly.
-If you want to read books like The Coldest Winter Ever, keep scrolling.
+How many barriers and obstacles she overcomes and how she becomes this character we ultimately love to hate is unique.
+But she is a character who teaches us valuable lessons not to take many things for granted, and everything you have can be taken away from you quickly.

-The Coldest Winter Ever is a great book for many young black women to see themselves, and not that you would want to be in Winter Santiago’s position.
-But it was relatable in a sense that many black women and men find themselves in this position.
+The Coldest Winter Ever is an excellent book for many young black women to see themselves, and not that you would want to be in Winter Santiago’s position.
+But it was relatable that many black women and men find themselves in this position.
 Do you want to read more similar books?
-I will review 5 books that you find the courage girl like Winter.
+I will discuss ten books that you find the courage girl like Winter.
 Let’s go!

 1. Life After Death

 Sister Souljah is an American author, activist, musician, and film producer.
-Twenty years ago, she wrote The Coldest Winter Ever, an outstanding novel and sold over a million copies.
-We are introduced to Winter Santiago and her life as a hustler in that novel.
+Twenty years ago, she wrote The Coldest Winter Ever, an outstanding novel that sold over a million copies.
+In that novel, we are introduced to Winter Santiago and her life as a hustler.
 The novel ends with Winter Santiago going to prison for 15 long years.
 Now, everyone who read it wanted to know what happens to Winter in prison, and Sister Soldier answers the very question in the sequel.

-The novel begins with a scenario where Winter is getting ready for her release from prison and is shot dead.
-Winter then gets trapped in the dimension between heaven and hell, where she has to learn vital lessons and evaluate the life she lived while she was on Earth to transcend to heaven.
+Life After Death begins with a scenario where Winter is getting ready for her release from prison and is shot dead.
+Winter then gets trapped in the dimension between heaven and hell, where she has to learn vital lessons and evaluate her life on Earth to transcend to heaven.

 There are many problems in this book.
 The book elaborately talks about the Islamic view on life after death.
-The author writes about Allah being the almighty all-powerful or, as she writes, the one who judges every individual based on their good or evil deeds.
+The author writes about Allah being the almighty all-powerful, or, as she writes, judges every individual based on their good or evil deeds.

-The author is expressing her own political and religious views in the book, but it might alienate her reader base.
+The author expresses her political and religious views in the book, but it might alienate her reader base.
 She also criticizes a few other religions and belief systems, which can be an issue.
-She also presents an extreme view on abortion being murder, which might also spark a few opposing thoughts in some of the readers.
+She also presents an extreme view of abortion being murder, which might spark a few opposing thoughts in some readers.

-So the chances are that many readers might disagree with what she’s writing in this book.
-The book is three hundred-plus pages, and the first 20 to 30 percent is spent figuring out what is exactly going on.
+So, many readers might disagree with what she’s writing in this book.
+The book is three hundred-plus pages, and the first 20 to 30 percent is spent figuring out what is happening.
 The plot jumps from one idea to another, hence confusing the reader.
-The book has mystical elements, and what was amusing to me is the cars, the clothes, and the brands she witnesses in the afterlife.
+The book has mystical elements; what was amusing to me was the cars, clothes, and brands she witnesses in the afterlife.

 Author: Sister Souljah